The gambling world is forever expanding; new sports, new bookies, new markets and you can even have a bet on X Factor!

 From Betting to Trading

-At Trade Your Bets we have invested considerable time and money to build a database that covers a number of years of data for every team in a huge number of worldwide leagues.
+Trade Your Bets is the sister site to Goal Profits.
+Over there, we have invested considerable time and money to build a database that covers ten years of data for every team in a huge number of worldwide leagues.

 Each team is rated by their long-term performance so that we are able to determine value in a number of markets for each upcoming fixture.
 This is, without doubt, an essential piece of software that cuts out all the hard work for you and delivers value.